Jaywhisker/AI_design_framework/README.md

 -----
 ## Scraper.py (Web scraping functions)
 This file is a collection of scrapper functions used to collect data from various websites. <br>
+In order to use each function in a new python file, place Helper.py and the specific python file in the same directory as your python file and run the code in the codeblock provided.

 Current functions: <br>
 `Amazon`: